walkerkq/baby_data/sleep/baby_sleep.md

 much day sleep as night sleep.
 Luckily, her night sleep showed steady improvements over time.
 While she wasn’t keen on daytime sleep, she didn’t have her days and nights mixed up for very long.
-We got our first glorious 5 hour stretch at the end of week 3, and the first signs of being able to sleep through the night between 6-8 weeks.
+We got our first glorious 5 hour stretch around week 4, and the first signs of being able to sleep through the night between 6-8 weeks.

 From weeks 3 to 10, she averaged only two naps a day that were on the longer side (1-2.5 hours), and could happen at any time.
 No clear pattern emerged until about week 11, when she started taking short 30-60 minute naps 4-5 times a day.
+She transitioned to 4 naps a day around 18 weeks, and then started to show signs of dropping to 3 naps a day around 21 weeks.

 How many hours does that add up to each day?